saidatsanni/Flight-Landing-Prediction/README.md

 * Variable Selection
 * Regression Analysis - Linear Regression
 * Logistic Regression - probit model, hazard model with complementary log-log link, and the logit model
-*  Prediction of landing distance
+* Modeling of Multinomial and Count Data
-* Model comparison and selection using ROC Curve, AUC values, AIC, and BIC criteria.
+* Prediction and Model comparison and selection using ROC Curve, AUC values, AIC, and BIC criteria.